gazingatnavel/ucf-spring2017-cis3360-program1-hillcipher/README.md

 I've attempted to make the sample output files exactly match the output provided in the p1TestOutput.pdf file.
 I'm not sure how closely the graders will expect the number of blank lines in your output to match those in the test output.

 I'm not an expert in bash shell scripting, but this script seems to work for me in the Eustis linux environment.
 You may have to modify it slightly to work on your home computer.
 (Specifically, you may need to modify line 6 'gcc hillcipher.c -o hillcipher' to match the compiler on your home computer.
 On a Mac, you can use 'cc hillcipher.c -o hillcipher'.
-Not sure if that would also work on a Windows computer, but it might).
+Not sure what, if any, modifications would be required to run the script on a Windows computer.)

-I haven't tested the script with java, but I believe that a couple of modifications might make it work:

-1. Change line 6 to 'javac hillcipher.java'.
-2. Change line 33 to 'java hillcipher inkey$i.txt infile$j.txt > out-key$i-file$j.txt'.

 This script is closely modeled on similar testing scripts provided by Dr. Sean Szumlanski for COP 3503 Fall 2016 at UCF.